Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,1975.1,2130.105617.md

 ### Transcript

-> micromanage mod which i think is really really neat um this is like for you know when you place something you can't really move it so with this mod you can so if you let me just uh refer to this let me place like a few foundations here right so i'm going to place like one whoops i [ __ ] that up oh it went through that maybe it didn't blow anything uh so yeah like here are a bunch of foundations and what if i'm like oh no i wanted to like move them up like i want to have them on like pillar support like that so you can like use this mod to do that so you like uh let's see if i do this correctly you click on them and you have control and then you can like wait which one is this
+> mean so there's this mod called the micromanage mod which i think is really really neat um this is like for you know when you place something you can't really move it so with this mod you can so if you let me just uh refer to this let me place like a few foundations here right so i'm going to place like one whoops i [ __ ] that up oh it went through that maybe it didn't blow anything uh so yeah like here are a bunch of foundations and what if i'm like oh no i wanted to like move them up like i want to have them on like pillar support like that so you can like use this mod to do that so you like uh let's see if i do this correctly you click on them and you have control and then you can like wait which one is this
 >
 > [Music]
 >